ingobeans/quick-startup-folder/readme.md

 # Quick Startup Folder

-An alternative to the Windows startup folder which takes a while to load the programs.
+An alternative to the slow Windows startup folder.
-Compile and add to Task Scheduler, and put your programs in a 'startup' folder in the same dir as the exe.
+Compile and add the exe to Task Scheduler, and put your programs in a 'startup' folder in the same directory.